alarfdah/Dining_Philosophers/README.md

 ## Deadlock Version
+In this version, they all grab the left fork so they all get deadlocked in a circle where no one can grab the right fork.
 The version with deadlock is similar to the deadlock free version.
 The only difference is whether I loop back to try and get left and right fork after some random time or just exist the function reporting a deadlock.
+A `sleep(1)` was also added right after the call to the function `get_forks()` to ensure that all the threads have tried grabbing the right fork before they release all their forks and exit.

 ### Implementation
 ```C